-Pupil premium example statement (primary)
+Pupil premium example statement (primary) word

 The pupil premium statement below is an example, created for a fictitious primary school.
 Its purpose is to help you populate the DfE pupil premium strategy statement template.
 All schools that receive pupil premium are required to complete and publish a statement on their school website by 31 December each year, using the above template.